thunklife/thunklife.github.io/blog/_posts/2015-10-20-haskell-arbitrary.md

 1
 {% endhighlight %}

 Clearly this is madness!
-I mean, we have a 2 tuple, I can see both elements!.
+I mean, we have a 2 tuple!
+I can see both elements!
 Seriously, this is JavaScript-level fuckery.

 Nah.